tianon/wishlist/zulip.md

 - better multi-window support (opening a conversation/topic/channel in a new tab/window without multiplying notifications / having a whole new "full" view)
   - relatedly, "settings" being so modal is irritating when I'm getting messages while changing settings and want to read them but not lose what I'm working on
+  - a common occurrence for me is reading one thread (especially my note-to-self DMs) and needing to pull up another thread to reply to something without losing my spot and better multi-window support would make that a lot more ergonomic

 - "Drafts are not synced to other devices and browsers." is really sad and they *should* be sync'd, especially to/from mobile (start typing a comment, want to preview it or type it on a bigger device, etc)
   - > Doh lost my message by switching screens ...
 I somehow got back to this screen and there was my message partially typed